systemd/systemd/docs/USER_RECORD.md

 managed by the specified service, and this `status` field if it can conceptually be managed by different managers, but currently is managed by the specified one.

+`bulkDirectory` → The path to a world-readable copy of the user's bulk directory.
+See [Bulk Directories](HOMED_BULK_DIRS.md) for more details.
+Note that this field also exists on the top-level object (i.e. in the `regular` section) and in the `perMachine` section, both of which are overridden by this field.
+The `regular` and `perMachine` fields should be used in cases where there isn't a `service` managing the bulk directory (i.e. in the case of a drop-in user record), and this field should be used in all other cases.

 `signedLocally` → A boolean.
 If true indicates that the user record is signed by a public key for which the private key is available locally.
 This means that